-Of course, the legal realities of a potential split are unlikely to deter any couple from cohabiting and couples often refuse to take advice at an early stage as they think it is ‘unromantic’ or breaching trust in a partner.
-Given the above we can only suggest that you seriously think about seeing a solicitor if you have been in a relationship, but unmarried, for a while.
+Of course, the legal realities of a potential split are unlikely to deter most couples from living together and couples often refuse to take legal advice at an early stage as they think it is ‘unromantic’ or breaching trust in a partner.

 In the event the relationship breaks down or one party dies, the legal implications are very different and can lead to serious financial implications for a dependent cohabitee.

 Capital assets, such as the family home, are treated quite differently to how they might be treated in divorce.
 At present, if a disagreement arises between cohabiting couples regarding property, the only recourse is through the application of trust and land law which can be extremely complex and costly.

 Cohabitees do not have the same automatic entitlement to make financial, capital, spousal maintenance or pension claims as their married counterparts.